Playgrounds

 force can bypass some state protections when the server permits it.

-If a Playground has uncommitted changes when expiration falls due, Fibe holds off and surfaces a warning.
+If a Playground has uncommitted changes when expiration falls due, Fibe holds off and surfaces a warning — this is the has changes state in the table above.
 Commit, extend, or destroy.

 What the page gives you